How to organize documents in a data room hero.

 How is a data room different from a document management system?

 A document management system (DMS) is typically an internal tool for organizing company files - version control, collaboration, workflows.
 A virtual data room is designed for external sharing during due diligence - it focuses on access controls, audit trails, NDA gating, and analytics.
 Some overlap exists, but they serve different purposes.
-You probably need both: a DMS for internal operations and a VDR for investor sharing.
+You probably need both: a DMS for internal operations and a VDR for external sharing.

 When should I set up a data room?